 LESS THAN SIGNIFICANT IMPACT.
-Currently, there is no lighting along the existing bikeways and trails within the project area as the use of the bikeways and trails are restricted to daylight hours.
-Although no lighting is proposed along new or existing trails, the proposed project would include minimal security lighting for the staging area to be located near the La Palma Avenue/Gypsum Canyon Road intersection.
-However, as a condition of approval, the County of Orange requires, prior to issuance of any building permit, that the applicant demonstrate all exterior lighting has been designed and located so that all direct rays are confined to the property in a manner meeting the approval of the Manager, Building Permit Services.
-No other components of the proposed project would include lighting and building materials that would be utilized as part of the proposed project would not generate substantial glare.
+Currently, there is no lighting along the existing bikeways and trails within the project area as use of the facilities are restricted to daylight hours.
+The proposed project would not include lighting along new or existing trails, however, it would include minimal security lighting for the staging area near the La Palma Avenue/Gypsum Canyon Road intersection.
+As a condition of approval, the County of Orange requires, prior to issuance of any building permit, that the applicant demonstrate all exterior lighting has been designed and located so that all direct rays are confined to the property in a manner meeting the approval of the Manager, Building Permit Services.
+No other components of the proposed project would include lighting or building materials that would generate substantial light or glare.
 Therefore, impacts related to the creation of new sources of light and glare would be less than significant.
 This issue will not be analyzed further in the EIR.